 Our English learning program was not just merely coming to the class and listening to what the teacher said, or doing any activities like what I had when I studied in the English college in Surabaya.
 In class activities were much more liberal and engaging.
 We were encouraged more to express ourselves when making introductory.
 And the teachers were also more creative in making the class environment fun to be.
 They sometime able to develop materials out of student’s personal story, which truly made us feel respected, as if we are really part of the curriculum instead of just being objects.

-Group photo in the classroom.
-This was actually taken on the advance level, not the first level that I attended.
-From left to right, me, Nami*, Namu*, Hiroshi*, Sung Ho Park, Kim*, and our teacher.
-Honestly, I can’t recall their name, except for Sung Ho Park.
-Hence I marked their name in asterisk.
+Group photo in the classroom, with me on the left.
+This was actually taken on the latter level, not the first one that I attended.
+Honestly, I can’t recall their names, except for Sung Ho Park (third from right).

-That is how I get close to one South Korean student, Sung-Ho Park.
+That was how I get close to one South Korean student, Sung-Ho Park.
 He was a very nice and courteous student.
-After socializing with him, we began to realize that we had many things in common: we were nerds and geeks, love reading books, we came from conservative background but keen to liberate ourselves from that, and also like to explore new things.
-We often helped each other throughout our study there, although later I learned that his course ended earlier than mine.
+After regularly socializing with him, we began to realize that we had many things in common: we were nerds and geeks, love reading books, we came from conservative background but keen to liberate ourselves from that, and also like to explore new things.
+We often helped each other throughout our study there, and we were pretty much best buddies.

-Other South Korean in the class is Woo Jae Kim.
-He has a big, muscular, and very athletic body.
-In fact he is a keen bodybuilder.
+Other South Korean in the class was Woo Jae Kim.
+He had big, muscular, and very athletic body.
+In fact he was a keen bodybuilder.
 He also sporting long hair dyed in partial blonde color.
 Contrary to Sung Ho, Woo Jae is an easy going and very liberal person.
 He is very much westernized, in his attitude but not in language knowledge.
 He frequently went out into the pub, and often partying and drinking a lot.
-He also has a girlfriend from Taiwan, with voluptuous body, which often made the Indonesians drool.
+He also had a girlfriend from Taiwan, who her voluptuous body often made the Indonesian students drool.

-He was a draft dodger who had been in Australia since a few months prior to his 18th birthday, which is why he works hard to obtain Australian citizenship.
+He was a draft dodger who had been in Australia since a few months prior to his 18th birthday, which was why he work hard to obtain Australian citizenship.
 And he also had a habit of using the library’s computer to play Red Alert game.
-This habit earned him a lot of reprimands so much that in later months all of the computers are locked on students could no longer used the computer for internet.
+This habit earned him a lot of reprimands so much that in later months all of the computers are locked so students could no longer used the computer for internet.

-Then there is Nami*, a Korean woman in her late 20s or early 30s.
-I wasn’t very close with her, but remembered her very well as she spoke in strong American accent when speaking English, which draw the teacher’s inquiry.
+Then there was Nami*, a Korean woman in her late 20s or early 30s.
+I wasn’t very close with her, but remembered her very well as she spoke in strong American accent when speaking English, which made the teachers curious.
 Apparently she grasped such skill from watching Hollywood movies.
-Just like Woo Jae, she is actually interested to move to Australia and that’s the main reason why she attended this course, although unlike him, Nami’s reason is more financial related.
+Just like Woo Jae, she was actually keen to move to Australia.
+And that’s the main reason why she attended this course, although unlike him, Nami’s reason was more financial related.

-Indeed, all of South Koreans that I met back then were very friendly, affable, and courteous.
+The remainder of South Korean friends back then were very friendly, affable, and courteous.
 In addition they also have good sense of humor too, something that quite unexpected from the people that come from a rather strict, workaholic, and conservative country.
 But it was probably a changing time for them too.
 Some of them already show rebellious traits.
 Like what was displayed by Woo Jae Kim.

-I also get to know several Japanese students as well, including Namu*.
-She is a Japanese girl in her mid-20s who came to here to improve her English.
-But one that surprise me is Akiko*.
+Aside of Koreans, I also get to know several Japanese students as well, including Namu*.
+She was a Japanese girl in her mid-20s who came to here to improve her English.
+But one that surprise me was Akiko*.
 She was a Japanese lady in her 50s who came to improve her English.
 Back home in Japan, she worked as a tourist guide in one tourist attraction, and she came here to improve her English.
 Her appearance was largely informal, she wore jacket and waist bag filled with dictionary and notebook.

 The Japanese are very refined, polite, and hardworking people.
 They smiled a lot, and are actually gregarious people.
-Yet they also showing contrasting trait.
 Although they tend to group together with their fellow Japanese, it doesn’t mean that they’re reclusive.
 They would smiled and greet me whenever I joined conversation with them.
-Despite of their poor level of English in majority of them, it doesn’t mean that they would shun non-Japanese.
+Although most of them had poor level of English, it doesn’t mean that they would shun non-Japanese.
 On a contrary, they’re willing to converse with me.
 Indeed, it is common that some Japanese ladies have a non-Japanese boyfriend (mostly Indonesians).

 Then there was one Japanese guy named Satoru who had a habit of heavy drinking, turning up late in his class, and not dressing up smartly.
 All of this truly serves as example that Japanese people are not superhuman like what was told in my country.

-I get close with some Japanese ladies (whom I forgot their names completely now), as well as some guys like Takeshi* and several others which I have forgotten their names now.
-But I also notice one Japanese student with strong European appearance, complete with blue eyes and tall body.
+I also found one interesting Japanese student back then.
+I also notice he have strong European appearance, complete with blue eyes and tall body.
 At first, I thought he was European.
-But upon knowing that he spoke fluent Japanese, while his English is not very clear, then I realize he is Japanese.
-It turned out that he was a Eurasian (the term in Japan is called “Hafu-hafu”) of mixed Japanese-German ancestry.
+But upon knowing that he spoke fluent Japanese, while his English was not very clear, then I realize he is Japanese.
+It turned out that he is a Eurasian (the term in Japan is called “Hafu-hafu”) of mixed Japanese-German ancestry.

 Despite of my good relationship with the Japanese, I found that maintaining friendship with the Japanese take more effort than what I would have done with the Koreans.
 It seems that they demand more attention and focus in order to retain the relationship.
 That is contrary to the Koreans, which have slightly more down to earth attitude than the Japanese.